Week

 Cultures vary in which days of the week are designated the first and the last, though virtually all have Saturday, Sunday or Monday as the first day.
 The Geneva-based ISO standards organization uses Monday as the first day of the week in its ISO week date system through the international ISO 8601 standard.
-Most of Europe and China consider Monday the first day of the week, most of North America and South Asia consider Sunday the first day, while Saturday is judged as the first day of the week in much of the Middle East and North Africa.
+Most of Europe and China consider Monday the first day of the (work) week, while North America, South Asia, and many Catholic and Protestant countries, consider Sunday the first day of the week.
+It is also the first day of the week in almost all of the Arabic speaking countries.
+This is culturally and historically the case since in Arabic Sunday is referred to as "Yaom Al'Ahad" which literally means "The first day".
 Other regions are mixed, but typically observe either Sunday or Monday as the first day.

-The Jewish week ends with nightfall on Saturday, at the conclusion of the Sabbath, following the Hebrew Bible in which God created the world in six days and rested on the seventh.
-Christians set their Sabbath to Sunday, so as not to coincide with Judaism.
-Muslims set their Sabbath to Friday because it was described as a sacred day of worship in the Quran.
+The three Abrahamic religions observe different days of the week as their holy day.
+Jews observe their Sabbath (Shabbat) on Saturday, the seventh day, from sundown Friday to sundown Saturday, in honor of God's creation of the world in six days and then resting on the seventh.
+Most Christians observe Sunday (the Lord's Day), the first day of the week in traditional Christian calendars, in honor of the resurrection of Jesus.
+Muslims observe their "day of congregation", known as yaum al-jum`ah, on Friday because it was described as a sacred day of congregational worship in the Quran.